logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 The collection of Sawmill processors can be found in the [Github wiki for the project.](https://github.com/logzio/sawmill/wiki)

-### The Sawmill parsing editor
+### The Logz.io Parsing editor

-The Sawmill parsing editor tool works with the Logz.io public API and lets you:
+The Logz.io Parsing editor tool works with the Logz.io public API and lets you:

 1. Create, access, and edit custom parsing rules for a log type, using Sawmill processors.
 2. Build a parsing pipeline for your logs from the rules.
 2. Test and validate the pipeline to examine how it impacts your logs.
 3. Submit the pipeline to Logz.io so that it can be reviewed, validated, and then applied to your ingested logs.

-The **Sawmill Self Parsing editor** is available [here](https://sawmill-logz.herokuapp.com/).
+The **Logz.io Parsing editor** is available [here](https://sawmill.logz.io/).

 #### Create a parsing rule pipeline with Sawmill